 Use harnesses – and train your dog

-This started out as a blog post about choke collars, but in the course of writing it I found evidence that any type of neck collar on a leash can potentially cause irreparable damage to dogs.
+This started out as a blog post about choke collars, but in the course of writing it I found evidence that any type of neck collar on a leash might potentially cause irreparable damage to dogs.

 Rather, harnesses are seemingly a safer option.

-In addition, there are ways of teaching dogs Loose Leash walking that are not painful or intimidating, for instance by rewarding desired behaviour – and no longer rewarding the undesired behaviour.
+In addition, there are ways of teaching dogs Loose Leash Walking that are not painful or intimidating, for instance by rewarding desired behaviour – and no longer rewarding the undesired behaviour.

 It takes knowledge to question norms.
 I know now – do you?